slbailey/retrowaves/ARCHITECTURE_TOWER.md

 ### 4.3 Input Selection Logic

-At each audio tick (~21.3 ms intervals):
+At each audio tick (exactly 21.333 ms intervals, driven by Tower's metronome):

-1. Attempt to pull a live PCM frame from the Station input buffer
+1. Tower pulls one frame from the Station input buffer (non-blocking, short timeout ~5ms)
-2. If available → mark as live frame
+2. If available → use live frame
+3. If not available (queue empty or timeout) → check grace period:
+   - **5 second grace period before fallback**: When Station switches between MP3 tracks, there may be brief gaps in PCM data.
+Tower must wait 5 seconds (configurable via `TOWER_PCM_GRACE_SEC`) before switching to fallback tone.
+During the grace period, Tower uses silence frames to maintain continuous MP3 stream.
+This prevents audible tone interruptions during track transitions.
+   - If within grace period (default 5 seconds): use silence frame
-3. If not available within **50 ms timeout** → generate or fetch fallback frame
+   - If grace period expired: generate or fetch fallback frame (tone/file)
-   - 50 ms ≈ 2.3 frame periods, fast enough for graceful switching but slow enough to absorb jitter
-   - Prevents false positives from Python sleep timing variations
 4. Send the chosen PCM to the encoder

+**Key Points:**

+- Tower's consumption rate (21.333ms per frame) is the sole timing reference
+- Station writes are unpaced bursts; Tower's steady pull rate stabilizes the buffer
+- Grace period prevents tone blips during short gaps between tracks
-This logic ensures there is never a gap in the PCM stream feeding the encoder.
+- This logic ensures there is never a gap in the PCM stream feeding the encoder

+This architecture aligns with broadcast automation, SDR, VoIP jitter buffers, ALSA/JACK, Icecast source clients, radio encoders, and MPEG TS playout systems.

 ---